castore-dev/castore/README.md

 ### 🏗 `Aggregate`

-Eventhough data is stored as a serie of events, we still want to use a **stable interface to represent its state at time t** rather than directly using events.
+Eventhough entities are stored as series of events, we still want to use a **stable interface to represent their states at a point in time** rather than directly using events.
 In Castore, it is implemented by a TS type called `Aggregate`.

 > ☝️ Think of aggregates as _"what the data would look like in CRUD"_